 - Perspective: the ability to maintain the objectivity required as a leader, and not be drawn into the details of a given situation.

 - A track record of unquestionable honesty, integrity and commitment to service.

 Salary commensurate with experience and an excellent benefits package that includes medical insurance, paid medical leave, 403(b) plan with matching contributions, paid vacation and holidays and a workplace culture that is diverse and progressive.

-Applicants are invited to send cover letter, resume, salary requirements and history, and professional references to
+Applicants are invited to send cover letter, resume, and three references to PCBCnewsdirector@wesa.fm.
+In your response, let us know how you heard about the position.

-WYEP is an Equal Opportunity Employer and actively seeks diversity in the workforce.
+WESA is an Equal Opportunity Employer, and actively seeks diversity in the workforce.